moretticb/moretticb.github.io/_posts/blog/2016-07-27-multilayer-perceptron-implementation-in-c.md

 Artificial Neural Networks (ANNs) and the working principle of its architectures are not subjects commonly discussed (except if you are into machine learning fields) between programmers when it comes to appliable contexts, or at least not thoroughly exploited, for instance, through examples from practical perspectives.

 Divided in three sections ([implementation details](#implementation-details), [usage](#usage) and [improvements](#improvements)), this article has the purpose of sharing an implementation of the backpropagation algorithm of the Multi-Layer Perceptron (MLP) architecture in C language as a complement to the therory available in the literature.
-Such implementation is available at [GitHub][MLPGitHub].
+Such implementation is available at [GitHub][MLPGitHub]{:target="_blank"}.

 Before approaching details of the implemented ANN architecture, it is important to point out that basic knowledge regarding MLP and backpropagation algorithm is needed.
-If you are new to ANNs and MLP, I would recommend you to check [this][easyRef] and [this][hardRef] references.
+If you are new to ANNs and MLP, I would recommend you to check [this][easyRef]{:target="_blank"} and [this][hardRef]{:target="_blank"} references.

 ## Implementation details